MarcelW1323/clean_business_chart/clean_business_chart/README.rst

   * added support for parameter scalingvalue in version 0.2.10 for optional visualizing a scaling band.
 Also better visibility of texts.
 And added support for parameter figsize to only use x-size in float or integer

+  * later rounding in the process leads to better connection between the waterfall and the total bars in version 0.2.11

 * General

   * better rounding support for values of chart-labels in version 0.2.5